 A recurrent question I hear lately is, “WHAT is going on these days?”
 This refers to all the troublesome activity in the world as well as personal turmoil.
 One reason for the heightened state of tensions is that Mars is blazing brightly in Capricorn.
-Mars in Capricorn is its sign of exaltation or greatest strength in Vedic astrology or Jytosh.
+Capricorn is Mars’ sign of exaltation or greatest strength in Vedic astrology or Jyotish.

 Qualities of Mars